-Americans Hate Tingle: The film was very much hated in Japan as much as it was in America.
+Americans Hate Tingle: The film was disliked by the staff involved with the original film.
 Kenpachiro Satsuma claimed the monster does not have the "spirit" of Godzilla.
 Despite that, the irony is that...

-Critical Dissonance: Despite being ridiculed by Fan Dumb and critics, it made nearly three times what it cost to make, being the third highest grossing film in the world that year.
-The director has commented that out of all the films he directed, it was the one which parents told him their children enjoyed the most
+Critical Dissonance: Despite being ridiculed by most, in theaters it made nearly three times what it cost to make, being the third highest grossing film in the world that year.
+The director has commented that out of all the films he directed, it was the one which parents told him their children enjoyed the most.

 Critical Research Failure: The US Army inquiring what a Frenchman is doing at the scene of the clawed freighter.
 The problem?
 It's in Tahiti, a French overseas territory.
 The US troops are the ones who shouldn't be there.
 No wonder the French sent their secret service after them.

 Theropoda Allosaurus is just unbelievable.
 The evidence gathered has clearly indicated an animal many magnitudes larger than any Allosaurus, which maxed out at around 30 feet in length.
+What's more, specifying "Allosaurus" among other similarly-sized therapods is ridiculous, because there's no certain way to distinguish between different therapods within the same size range based on footprint alone.
 The idea that any real paleontologist would say or suggest such a thing is complete nonsense.

 In the opening montage of French scientists preparing for a nuclear test on one of French Polynesia's islands, iguanas can be seen swimming in the ocean.
 The problem with that is that true marine iguanas are indigenous only in the Galapagos Islands, which is about 4,200 miles to the northeast.
 Fiji, 2,200 miles to the west, is the only other island in that area to have iguanas, and all three species they have are land iguanas.

 Ensemble Darkhorse: Animal and Phillippe are considered by quite a few as one of the few redeeming aspects of the film.
-Zilla himself developed into this after he was retconned into a differ kaiju from Godzilla by Toho.
+Zilla herself developed into this after she was retconned into a different kaiju from Godzilla by Toho.